DorianGrey/ng-webpack-template/docs/service_worker.md

 # Troubleshooting
 In general, the service worker just does its job and won't fail unless something is configured in the wrong way.
 If you face any reasonable issues, please open an issue in the repository.

-You might play a bit with your service worker in your browser's development tools before - e.g. lists it in `Application => Service Workers` and allows a bit of manual control, which is useful when attempting to figure out any problems or their source.
+You might play a bit with your service worker in your browser's development tools before - e.g. in Chrome and its siblings it is listed in `Application => Service Workers` and allows a bit of manual control, which is useful when attempting to figure out any problems or their source.